 5. Availability Bias

 Availability bias is the tendency for our minds to look for the most readily available evidence to back up our decision-making.
-It’s a great tactic to compare your current situation to previous, similar examples in order to make the best choice.
+It’s a great tactic to compare your situation to similar examples to make the best choice.
 However, availability bias is far from objective.

-When it comes to availability bias, your mind focuses on the evidence that stands out most in your mind.
+Regarding availability bias, your mind focuses on the evidence that stands out most.
 Unfortunately, it’s outliers that tend to be more memorable than averages.
-When making a decision, be sure you’re basing your choice on concrete numbers and not just the ones you’re able to remember most quickly.
+When deciding, be sure you’re basing your choice on concrete numbers, not just the ones you can remember most quickly.

 6. Anchoring Bias

 Anchoring bias is our tendency to place undue weight on the first piece of information we see.
-For example, if you’re buying a new car and the first one you look at is incredibly expensive, the cars you see after that will seem reasonable and affordable in comparison, regardless of whether they are actually fairly priced.
+For example, suppose you’re buying a new car, and the first one you look at is incredibly expensive.
+In that case, the vehicles you see after that will seem reasonable and affordable in comparison, regardless of whether they are fairly priced.

 7. Hindsight Bias